 Additionally, over the years Gary has been a guest speaker on hundreds of radio and television programs.
 He has shared his knowledge as a speaker before various audiences around the country with thousands in attendance at these functions.

 Gary’s holds a master’s degree in social work from the University of Illinois, Chicago with a specialization in administration, public policy and community organizations.

 Edward (Ted) Sachs, Jr. - Treasurer, Board of Directors

 Ted Sachs spent his career in commercial finance, bank lending and financial consulting in Chicago.
 Major employers included GATX, CIT, Sanwa Business Credit/Bank of America, DKB Bank/Mizuho Group.
 He was also involved in secured lending and consulting to mid-sized private businesses during his professional career.

 For 30 years, Ted was a board member with Youth Guidance, a non-profit working with high-risk youth in Chicago.
 Today Youth Guidance is nationally known for its Being A Man (BAM) program that gained the support and involvement of President Obama.

 Ted holds a bachelor’s degree in economics from The Wharton School of the University of Pennsylvania.
 He also holds an MBA in finance at the University of Chicago’s Booth School.
 Prior to earning his MBA, Ted served as anti-submarine officer aboard a U.S. Navy destroyer.
 After receiving his MBA, Ted also became licensed as a CPA.

-Claire Kim - Director on Board
+Claire Kim - Member, Board of Directors

 In addition to her professional work, Claire has a commitment to assist and help others which aligns her well with the mission of Help Now!
 Advocacy.
 Among other non-profits, she has been active with Big Brothers and Big Sisters and Free the Children as well as American Red Cross.